Symple85/RoD/README.md

 # RoD
 This is a set of mudlet maps, scripts, triggers and aliases for Mudlet and Realms of Despair.
+Thanks to aesatchien for his project at https://github.com/aesatchien/Rod_Mudlet

 --To use this repository, download it and